WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 Quick Verdict

-• Language-agnostic compilation target
+• Language-agnostic compile target (Rust, C, Go, etc.)

-• Sandboxed security model
+• Sandboxed execution model by design

 Convert WebAssembly Binary to WebAssembly Text →